 - Work with motivated students to design, conduct, and share your own original environmental science research.

 - Get to know real scientists.
-Throughout the program you will be mentored by scientists from several different fields of study, many of whom have or are currently completing PhD.’s in their respective fields.
+Throughout the program you will be mentored by scientists from several different fields of study, many of whom hold or are currently completing a PhD in their respective fields.

-- Each evening we will bring in guest scientists who will talk about their research and their path through the sciences.
+- Each evening, guest scientists will talk about their research and their path through the sciences.

 - You will finish with a polished scientific presentation about your research.
-These projects can be extended into science fairs, scientific conferences, or for submission scientific journals such as Journal of Emerging Investigators.
+These projects can be extended into science fairs, scientific conferences, or submitted to scientific journals such as Journal of Emerging Investigators.